-An "existing" modeling organization is defined as an organization whose model was accepted by the Commission under the previous set of standards.
-All other modeling organizations are considered as "new."
+An existing modeling organization is defined as an organization whose model was accepted by the Commission under the previous set of standards.
+All other modeling organizations are considered as new.

 A. Notification of Readiness for Review.
-Any modeling organization desiring to have its model reviewed for acceptability by the Commission shall notify the Commission Chair of the Commission-in writing by November 1, 2018 2020, that the modeling organization is prepared for review.
-The notification shall consist of (1) a letter to the Commission, (2) a summary-statement of compliance with each individual standard_directly below each standard and each standard subpart, and (3) all required disclosure and form information, and (4) a completed Hurricane Model Submission Checklist.
+Any modeling organization desiring to have its model reviewed for acceptability by the Commission shall notify the Commission Chair in writing by November 1, 2020, that the modeling organization is prepared for review.
+The notification shall consist of (1) a letter to the Commission, (2) a statement of compliance with each individual standard directly below each standard and each standard subpart, and (3) all required disclosure and form information.